keks24/conventions/README.md

-# conventions
+# Conventions
-conventions i use to be consistent as much as possible.
+Conventions I use to be consistent as much as possible.

 Table of Contents
 =================